• Skip to primary navigation

 • Not for heavy use

 We love the Horizon T101 Treadmill because it is compact, easy to use, comfortable, and affordable.
-At well under $1000, this is a great buy that stands out from other cheap treadmills due to its construction.
+At well under $1000 (and under well under MSRP), this is a great buy that stands out from other cheap treadmills due to its construction.
 The frame and uprights are steel and backed with an impressive lifetime warranty.

 Regarding training options, the T101 inclines up to 10% and has a 10 mph max speed.
 While this is the lowest incline treadmill on this list, it still offers a good amount of range for its price.
 The Horizon T101 has a 2.5 CHP motor that supports walking and jogging primarily.
 The deck is 20” x 55”, which is best for lighter activities.